 The management of osteoarthritis involves options ranging from conservative to medical to surgical.

-Some non-pharmacological interventions that can be offered include local heat and ice packs, joint supports, and physiotherapy, the latter being the most effective for longer-term outcomes.
+Some non-pharmacological interventions that can be offered include local heat or ice packs, joint supports, and physiotherapy (most effective option for longer-term outcomes).

 Simple analgesics and topical NSAIDs are the mainstay of most medical management for OA, alongside the conservative measures.